Hello. I’m a copywriter.

 What a copywriter isn't:

 This can be tricky.
 A copywriter wears many hats, but there are some things we are not.
-We may dip into them depending on the assignment, but they are separate roles with separate jobs.
+We may dip into them depending on the project, but these are separate jobs:

 This can be tricky.
 A copywriter wears many hats, but there are some things we are not.
-We may dip into them depending on the assignment, but they are separate roles with separate jobs.
+We may dip into them depending on the project, but these are separate jobs:

 1. A journalist (unless assigned)